“We cannot close our eyes to any form of racism or exclusion, while pretending to defend the sacredness of every human life.”Pope Francis

 We will seek to educate our pupils and ourselves about the 13 principles of the Black Lives Matter movement.

-As a Leadership Team responding to the Black Lives Matter movement will be a key School Development Plan area for 2020-21 onward.
-We are forming a Working Party with members of our school community to look at how we can best do this.
+As a Leadership Team responding to the Black Lives Matter movement is a key School Development Plan area for 2020-21 onward.
+We have formed a Working Party with members of our school community to look at how we can best do this.

 Our first action has been to audit our school library and create a ‘wish list’ of books addressing BAME issues, celebrating the achievements of people of colour, featuring characters from a wide range of ethnicities and promoting diversity in all its forms.

 Thank you to all those families who have donated books!
 To contribute to our library, please look at our Wish List.